reggorordon/graphQl_tutorial/README.md

 Then go on as normal :)

 Note:
 Nov 1st: There have been massive changes to the whoe GraphQl-Ruby Gem in the last few months rendering practically every online tutorial out of date.
 Please refer to the http://graphql-ruby.org/ docs if you are going to start exploring this.
-Truct me it will save you days of frustration!
+Trust me it will save you days of frustration!